Tournassat/CrunchEaseForAll/README.md

 You can get the following items from this repository:
 - the CrunchEase GUI and the executable of the reactive transport code Crunch which is used by CrunchEase to carry out simulations
 - Intel redistributable libraries that are necessary to run Crunch
+- a tutorial pdf file with instructions to install and run the code